 • Green Week: a collection of events in a single location by one or many groups/ people.
 Green Weeks can only be found on the website if there are events linked to them – these can be in person or virtual events.

-All events be that virtual or in person need a location.
+All events, whether virtual or in person, need a location.
 This is because most events we see are linked to a series of local events or local issues.
 If you are hosting a virtual event you can either:

 • Make the location local to you – this works well if your virtual event is linked to local issues or a local green week